Frequently Asked Questions about cyclocross

 A: Cyclocross was originally created as a way for road cyclists to keep fit during wintertime.
 Riding a different bike on different terrain keeps training fresh, and the variety of obstacles, mud, and grass help build bike handling skills that racers can apply during Spring and Summer road races.

 A: A typical cyclocross course is about 3 kilometers, give or take, which results in elite athletes usually racing for 6-10 laps for around an hour.
 Different categories, like beginners or intermediates might race for a shorter time - 30 or 45 minutes.

 A: Almost every cyclocross race has a pit, or technical area, where you can get repairs or even change bikes.
 At higher levels, riders have a dedicated pit crew to help them.
 In races that have a lot of mud, riders come into the pit and take a fresh, clean bike.
 Their mechanic cleans the dirty bike while the rider is out on the course.
 Changing wheels is slow, so in the event of a flat tire riders just change the entire bike!

-More sophisticated riders have multiple wheels with different tire tread shapes, so they can even change from a slick to a knobby tire so suit changing weather or course conditions.
+More sophisticated riders have multiple wheels with different tire tread shapes, so they can even change from a slick to a knobby tire to suit changing weather or course conditions.
 Mechanics even tweak tire pressure slightly up or down to suit their rider's preference so their bike handles better as the weather or conditions change.

 If you're an amateur, you might not have a dedicated pit crew, but you can still put a spare bike, tools, or wheels in the pit so you can keep racing in the event of a mechanical.

 A: The final lap of the race.
-Usually the organizer rings a bell as each riders crosses the finish line with one lap remaining.
+Usually the organizer rings a bell as each rider crosses the finish line with one lap remaining.

 A: Cyclocross bikes have a design inspired by road bikes, but a road bike isn't suitable for 'cross.
 Cyclocross bikes have room in the frame and fork for bigger, cyclocross tires (which are wider and have a higher air volume than road tires; plus a knobby tread), more mud clearance, a higher bottom bracket (to clear obstacles) and lower gearing compared to a road bike.